 “Then, as Adelson later told an acquaintance, Bush put one arm around his shoulder and another around that of his wife, Miriam, who was born in Israel, and said to her, ‘You tell your Prime Minister that I need to know what’s right for your people—because at the end of the day it’s going to be my policy, not Condi’s.’”

 Bush turned out to be right—his policy, not Condi’s, prevailed.
-Later, the Zionist of America, “to which Adelson is a major contributor,” put out a headline which specifically said: “SECRETARY RICE: DON’T PROMOTE A STATE FOR PALESTINIANS WHILE THEIR 10 COMMANDMENTS PROMOTE TERRORISM AND ISRAEL’S DESTRUCTION.”
+Later, the Zionist of America, “to which Adelson is a major contributor,” put out a headline that specifically said: “SECRETARY RICE: DON’T PROMOTE A STATE FOR PALESTINIANS WHILE THEIR 10 COMMANDMENTS PROMOTE TERRORISM AND ISRAEL’S DESTRUCTION.”

 Over the years, Adelson has done everything he could to destabilize any peaceful resolution between Israel and the Palestinian.
-As already suggested, he and Netanyahu are two sides of the same coin, and we all know that Netanyahu and the Israeli regime, as former executive at the American Jewish Committee David Gordis himself has said, encourage “the worst behaviors rather than the best.”
+As already suggested, he and Netanyahu are two sides of the same coin, and we all know that Netanyahu and the Israeli regime, as a former executive at the American Jewish Committee David Gordis himself has said, encourage “the worst behaviors rather than the best.”

-So, will Donald Trump be the person as so many hope he would be?
-One can never predict the future, but signs mean anything, then Trump’s supporters need to genuinely ask him serious questions.
+So, will Donald Trump be the person so many hope he would be?
+One can never predict the future, but if signs mean anything, then Trump’s supporters need to genuinely ask him serious questions.
 Doug Bandow has recently written in the Japan Times:

-“America is practically bankrupt, yet Israel remains a multibillion dollar dependent.
+“America is practically bankrupt, yet Israel remains a multibillion-dollar dependent.
 The United States can’t afford to continue subsidizing its well-off friends.
 And Israel, which spends heavily both to expand state regulation and occupy Palestinian lands, doesn’t need American support.”